Timing In Hiring

 On the retention side, we see many companies holding on to poor performers for too long.
 They may have failed to document poor performance, and fear that terminating someone without such a paper trail could be risky.
 Yet they consider themselves to be “at will” employers.
 Many companies fear lawsuits or costly severance packages when they have to let someone go.
 And they sometimes feel that having a “B” or “C” level player in the job is better than no one, or better than the unknown.
 When it comes down to making a decision to terminate, most employers find that it goes better than expected – their fears prove unwarranted.
 Most poorly performing executives know that they aren’t doing well.
 When terminated, most have realistic expectations, and few have the stomach to try finding an attorney to take the case.
 They are happy to move on and try elsewhere.
 And, the employer almost always benefits from making the new hire – and hopefully a move to an “A” player as soon as possible.

-Let us know if you’re interested in discussing how our services can sharpen your hiring initiatives for the New Year.
+Let us know if you’re interested in discussing how our services can sharpen your hiring initiatives for the New Year and use a dynamic approach to hiring.
 From developing a position profile to creating a formalized interview process for your hiring team, BOB Search is your strategic partner for executive hiring.